Montana-Media-Arts/mart441-game-project/concept-description/readme.md

 # Concept Description and Basic Gameplay

-Our game is a fighting one based on the ability for multiple players to login and compete against each other.
-Our basic gameplay is based off of wasd direcitons and can perhaps be developed differently later for mobile.
-Four pixel-based players of differing colors will be placed into the "arena" as they enter the game.
+The project is a fighting game and is based on the ability for multiple players to login and compete against each other.
+The basic gameplay will have WASD directions.
+If possible, a version will be made for mobile or tweaks will be made to make it more mobile friendly.
+Four pixel-based players of differing colors will be placed into the "arena" like level as they enter the game.
+There will be differing levels but the number has yet to be decided.
 Extra players will either play on a different stage or have to wait in a queue until they are allowed in.
-We have several ideas for what type of fighting game we could make.
+These extra players may be allowed to spectate an ongoing match if they want till a server instance is available.

+There are several possible ideas for an overall theme.
 One idea was a giant pillow-fight.
-Another was the generic jump/kick/punch that we were planning on doing.
-It would include projectile powerups that could be thrown at other players.
-We also toyed with the idea of a rotating screen vs a scrolling screen vs. a looping screen.
+Another was more of a tag system.
+What is important to note is that it fill focus on the generic jump/kick/punch of most fighting games.
+It will also include projectile powerups that could be thrown at other players and may have additional power ups.
+Each player will have a yet to be determined amount of health.
+The screen will either be rotating, scrolling or a looping screen.
+This has also yet to be decided.

-**Note:** I'm not sure what we've decided for each of these things, so I put together a partial pros/cons list.
-If we've actually decided on something, we can ~~strike out~~ the things we don't want.
+**Note:** Pros/Cons list created to help come to informed decisions.
+If we've actually decide on something, we can ~~strike out~~ the things we don't want.

 ## Pros/Cons:
 Here are some Pros/Cons for each: